Check out the best hand sanders for wood to help make your sanding projects easier and faster

 What clamps does the sander have?

-There’s effectively two choices and both have their pros and cons.
+There’s effectively two choices of clamps, and both have their pros and cons.
 There’s the hand sanders with a wing nut which you need to unscrew, add your sandpaper and tighten on both ends each time.
 But this ensures you can get a strong fit.

 How we review hand sanders